 Thank you so much for talking with me today.
 I’m really excited about the company and its plans.
 Is there anything else I can tell you…?

 - Come on too strong.
 Again, there are environments where an aggressive, “Do I have the job?” will work.
 But in most non-sales positions, putting the hiring manager on the spot is not the way to get an offer.
 You want to persuade them that you’re the best candidate, not insist on getting the job.
 Entitlement is not a good look, especially when you’re trying to land a job.

 - Ask for more than you offer.
 You want a lot from the hiring manager—details about the process, guidance about how to make your case, and ultimately, a job offer.
 To keep things on an even footing, you should offer as much as you’re asking for.
 Volunteer more information about your skills.
 Offer references and recommendations.
 Keep the interaction a two-way street.

 - Follow up so hard, you’re verging on stalker territory.
-Send a thank-you note without 24 hours of your interview, and follow up at the interval that seems appropriate, given what the interviewer has told you about the hiring process.
+Send a thank-you note or email within 24 hours of your interview, and follow up at the interval that seems appropriate, given what the interviewer has told you about the hiring process.
 But don’t besiege your contact with emails and calls.
 Hounding an employer will almost never result in a job offer.

 It’s not necessarily bad news if the hiring manager can’t make an offer on the spot, but it could become bad news for you, if you insist.